theptrk/jskell/currying.md

 // lets `partially apply` `taipei`as the first argument `city` with `bind` node> var travelTipsAboutTaipei = traveltips.bind(null, "taipei")

-// now we can call our new function with just an argument for `tip` node> travelTipsAboutTaipei("has incredible shaved ice") "taipei has incredible shaved ice"
+// now we can call our new function with just the last argument, `tip` node> travelTipsAboutTaipei("has incredible shaved ice") "taipei has incredible shaved ice"
 ```